jiqicn/my_vim_config/README.md

 # my_vim_config
 The repo for keeping my neovim configuration files.
+Plugins and color themes will be recorded below, with necessary instructions